House mouse: As pests

-Mice and diseases
+Disease vectors

-House mice can sometimes transmit diseases, contaminate food, and damage food packaging.
-Although the Centers for Disease Control and Prevention provides a list with diseases transmitted by rodents, only a few of the diseases are transmitted through the house mouse.
+House mice can transmit diseases, contaminate food, and damage food packaging.
+The US Centers for Disease Control and Prevention provides a list of diseases transmitted by all rodents, a few of which are transmitted through the house mouse.

-Lymphocytic choriomeningitis (LCMV) can be transmitted by mice, but is not a commonly reported infection in humans, though most infections are mild and are often never diagnosed.
-Some concern exists that women should not be infected with LCMV during pregnancy.
+Lymphocytic choriomeningitis (LCMV) can be transmitted by mice, but is not commonly reported in humans.
+Most human infections are mild and are often never diagnosed.
+There are concerns that women infected with LCMV during pregnancy are at risk.

-House mice are not usually a vector of human plague (bubonic plague) because they have fewer infestations with fleas than do rats, and because the fleas which house mice normally carry exhibit little tendency to bite humans rather than their natural host.
+House mice are not usually a vector of bubonic plague (Black Death) because they have fewer infestations with fleas than do rats, and because the fleas which house mice normally carry exhibit little tendency to bite humans rather than their natural host.

 Rickettsialpox, caused by the bacterium Rickettsia akari and similar to chickenpox, is spread by mice in general, but is very rare and generally mild and resolves within two or three weeks if untreated.
 No known deaths have resulted from the disease.
 Murine typhus (also called endemic typhus), caused by the bacterium Rickettsia typhi, is transmitted by the fleas that infest rats.
 While rat fleas are the most common vectors, cat fleas and mouse fleas are less common modes of transmission.
 Endemic typhus is highly treatable with antibiotics.
-The U.S. CDC currently does not mention rickettsialpox or murine typhus on its website about diseases directly transmitted by rodents (in general).
+The U.S. CDC currently does not mention rickettsialpox or murine typhus on its website about diseases directly transmitted by rodents in general.

 Leptospirosis is carried by a variety of wild and domestic animals including dogs, rats, swine, cattle, mice in general, and can be transmitted by the urine of an infected animal and is contagious as long as the urine is still moist.

-In Central Europe, the Dobriva sequence of hantavirus has been found in house mice.
-This is the most serious type of hanta that can infect humans.
+In Central Europe, the Dobrava sequence of hantavirus has been found in house mice.

-Mice contribute indirectly to the transmission of Lyme disease by acting as hosts for tick larvae.
-When young ticks feed on infected mice, they acquire the bacteria responsible for the disease.
-As these ticks mature, they can transmit the infection to humans and other animals through subsequent bites, thereby playing a crucial role in the disease's ecological cycle.
+Mice play a role in the ecological cycle of Lyme disease by acting as hosts for tick larvae, thereby contributing indirectly to transmission.
+When young ticks feed on infected mice, they acquire the bacteria responsible for the disease; as the ticks mature, they can transmit the infection to humans and other animals through bites.